 It is the mission of the Greening Advisory Committee to monitor and contribute to the Park District of Oak Park's environmental activities.
 This committee will oversee the implementation of the PDOP's Environmental Policy and related activities and provide a valuable communication channel between the Park District and the citizens of Oak Park.
 The GAC will offer an independent perspective on parks and sustainability issues affecting the community with each member representing only themselves and not any organization(s) to which they may belong.
 Through this cooperative effort, the Park District will be better able to assess community needs and expectations necessary to carry out its mission, "In partnership with the community, we provide quality parks and recreation experiences for the residents of Oak Park."
-The GAC was given a more appropriate name change in 2020 to the Environmental Sustainability Advisory Committee (ESAC).

 The Park District identified Sustainability as one of our core values and strategic initiatives in 2015.
 One of the objectives was to create a Sustainability Plan for the agency to use to set goals and track progress.
-This is the second version of the document that is intended to be a working document.
+This is the first version of the document that is intended to be a working document.

-- The Sustainability Plan is designed to be updated every two years.
-This iteration of the document covers goals and recommendations for the period of January 2021 December 2022. - The Sustainability Plan is presented to the Environmental Sustainability Advisory Committee for approval prior to the beginning of the fiscal year for which the plan covers.
+\The Sustainability Plan is designed to be updated every two years.
+This iteration of the document covers goals and recommendations for the period of January 2018 - December 2019.

+\The Sustainability Plan is presented to the Greening Advisory Committee for approval prior to the beginning of the fiscal year for which the plan covers.